project-gauntlet/gauntlet/README.md

         - Applications: provides list of applications
         - Calculator: shows result of mathematical operations directly under main search bar
         - Settings: open Gauntlet Settings from Gauntlet itself
-    - Plugins are distributed as separate branch in git repository, meaning plugin distribution doesn't need any central server
+    - Plugins are distributed as separate branch in Git repository, meaning plugin distribution doesn't need any central server
-    - Plugins are installed using Git Repository URL
+    - Plugins IDs are just Git Repository URLs
 - [React](https://github.com/facebook/react)-based UI for plugins
-    - Implemented using custom React Reconciler
+    - Implemented using custom React Reconciler (no Electron)
-    - iced-rs is used for UI
+    - [iced-rs](https://github.com/iced-rs/iced) is used for UI
 - [Deno JavaScript Runtime](https://github.com/denoland/deno)
     - Deno allows us to sandbox JavaScript code for better security
     - Plugins are required to explicitly specify what permissions they need to work
-    - NodeJS is still used to run tooling
+    - NodeJS is used to run plugin tooling
 - Frecency-based search result ordering
+   - Frecency is a combination of frequency and recency
+   - More often the item is used the higher in the result list it will be, but items used a lot in the past will be ranked lower than items used the same amount of times recently
 - Designed with cross-platform in mind
     - Permissions
+        - By default, plugins do not have access to host system
         - If plugin asked for access to filesystem, env variables, FFI or running commands, it is required to specify which operating systems it supports.
         - If plugin doesn't use filesystem, env variables, ffi or running commands and just uses network and/or UI, it is cross-platform
     - Shortcuts
-        - Plugins are allowed to use only limited set of keys for shortcuts
+        - Plugins are allowed to use only limited set of keys for shortcuts to support widest possible range of keyboards
             - Only upper and lower-case letters, symbols and numbers
-        - Shortcut can have either `"main"` or `"alternative"` kind
+        - Shortcut can have either `"main"` or `"alternative"` kind so plugins do not need to specify shortcut separately for each OS
             - `"main"` shortcut requires following modifiers
                 - Windows and Linux: <kbd>CTRL</kbd>
                 - macOS: <kbd>CMD</kbd>